paritytech/xcm-docs/src/quickstart/README.md

 The XCM code can be found in [polkadot repository](https://github.com/paritytech/polkadot/tree/master/xcm).

-### Rust & Cargo
+## Rust & Cargo
 A pre-requisite for using XCM is to have a stable Rust version and Cargo installed.
 Here's an [installation guide](https://docs.substrate.io/install/) on how to install rust and cargo.

-### Running the Examples
+## Running the Examples

 All examples in the documentation are located in the [examples repository]().
-Follow the following steps to run the `first-look` example.
+Follow these steps to run the `first-look` example.
 First clone the repository:

 ```shell
 git clone git@github.com:vstam1/xcm-examples.git